tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 "COMBINING DIAERESIS".

 A code point may be consist of multiple code units.
-For instance, 3 UTF-8 code units in sequence may encode a particular code unit.
+For instance, 3 UTF-8 code units in sequence may encode a particular code point.

 # Use cases